...

 Does insurance cover group therapy?

-Different insurance plans cover other things.
+Different insurance plans cover different things.
 It’s wise to talk to your insurance company and the therapist to know what’s covered.

 What if my teen doesn’t like the group?